Xianhua-He/cvpr2024-face-anti-spoofing-challenge/README.md

 <img src="readme_images/pipeline.png" alt="image" style="zoom:20%;" />

-1. using ColorJitter to simulate the spoofing clues of print attacks
+1. employ ColorJitter to simulate the spoofing clues of print attacks
-2. using moire pattern augmentation to simulate the spoofing clues of replay attacks
+2. use moire pattern augmentation to simulate the spoofing clues of replay attacks
 3. SPSC consists of ColorJitter and moire pattern augmentation
-4. using SPSC to simulate the spoofing clues of digital forgery
+4. introduce SPSC to simulate the spoofing clues of digital forgery
-5. using GaussNoise or based gradient noise to simulate the spoofing clues of adversarial attacks, but do not work
+5. attempt to use GaussNoise or gradient-based noise to simulate the spoofing clues of adversarial attacks, but do not work

 # 🏃‍♂️ Getting Started